Brynmawr and Blaenavon Railway

 The Brynmawr and Blaenavon Railway was a railway line in South Wales, within the historic boundaries of Brecknockshire and Monmouthshire, originally built in 1866 and immediately leased to the London and North Western Railway to transport coal to the Midlands via the Heads of the Valleys line.
-The line was completed in the late eighteen sixties and the LNWR were operating passenger trains over the line by 1872.
+The line was completed in the late 1860s and the LNWR were operating passenger trains over the line by 1872.
 Eight years later it was extended to meet the Great Western Railway at Abersychan & Talywain.
 Here the line carried on down the valley through Pontypool Crane Street railway station to the coast at Newport.
 In 1922 the LNWR was grouped into the London, Midland and Scottish Railway.
 In later years the line saw a variety of GWR locomotives operating from pit to port; however, the railway retained its LNWR infrastructure up until the last days before its closure.

 History

 From the turn of the century the line served mining activity centred on several pits and collieries.
 The branch served several collieries between Brynmawr and Waunafon.
 The first of these was the Waun Nantyglo colliery, which was situated a little east of a tramway which later carried the B4248 Brynmawr to Blaenavon Road.
 The connection was removed by 1925.
 As Waunafon was approached on a facing branch to the left was built, leading to Clydach colliery, but these had gone by 1915, to be replaced by New Clydach Colliery sidings.
 Vestiges of these remained until 1950.
 Some 300m south of Waunafon station a branch, built in 1870, veered to the West to serve the Milfraen Colliery.
 The space between the single platform station at Waunafon and the branch was occupied by a series of loops and sidings.
 In 1913 a small platform, called Garn-yr-Erw Halt was built just north of the Whistle Road Bridge.
 This halt had no timetable for passengers as it was used only by miners.

 By 1938, Milfraen Pit had ceased production having exhausted its own coal reserves, the branch line that served it was removed in 1937.
 The line was closed to passengers, not during the Beeching Cuts which befell the GWR route to Blaenavon Low Level, but in 1941 due to the exigencies of the Second World War.
 Blaenavon shed closed in 1942 and eventually goods also ceased in 1954.
 The line was retained for wagon storage until 1953, and around 1950, a temporary siding was laid in connection with opencast workings on the Blorenge, branching east roughly at the point where the Milfraen Colliery branch had previously branched west.
 The declining situation continued through the 1950s, then Varteg Hill subsequently closed in 1964 leaving Big Pit as the primary exporter of coal left.
 The once double track to Pontypool was then singled in June 1965.
 Although passenger and goods traffic had long ceased to Brynmawr the track was re-laid by the NCB to just south of Waunavon station again during the 1970s for the Black Lion Disposal Point washery.